zmitry/jest-runner-electron/README.md

 see example folder for working solution.

 1. install jest and jest-runner-electron
-2. add set the following properties in config
+2. add the following properties in the config

 ```
 {